microsoft/playwright-python/README.md

 python -m playwright install
 ```

 This installs Playwright and browser binaries for Chromium, Firefox and WebKit.
 Once installed, you can `import` Playwright in a Python script and automate web browser interactions.
+Playwright requires Python 3.7+.

 ## Capabilities